Former US envoy says she was warned she was being targeted

-WASHINGTON (AP) — Former U.S. Ambassador to Ukraine Marie Yovanovitch, who was the target of a smear campaign before being recalled by President Donald Trump, told House investigators that Ukrainian officials warned her in advance that Rudy Giuliani and others were planning to “do things, including to me.”
+WASHINGTON (AP) — Laying out the anatomy of a chilling smear campaign, former U.S. Ambassador to Ukraine Marie Yovanovitch told House investigators that Ukrainian officials warned her in advance that Rudy Giuliani and other allies of President Donald Trump were planning to “do things, including to me” and were “looking to hurt” her.

-The testimony from Yovanovitch was included in the first transcripts released Monday by the three committees leading the Democrats’ impeachment probe into Trump’s dealings with Ukraine.
+The former envoy, who was recalled from her post by Trump, testified that a senior Ukrainian official told her that “I really need to watch my back.”
+Her testimony was included in transcripts released Monday by the three committees leading Democrats’ impeachment probe into Trump’s dealings with Ukraine.

+Yovanovitch testified that she was told Giuliani and two others, Igor Fruman and Lev Parnas, were working to set up meetings between Giuliani and a Ukrainian prosecutor “and that they were interested in having a different ambassador at post, I guess for — because they wanted to have business dealings in Ukraine, or additional business dealings.”

+The two Soviet-born Florida businessmen were arrested in October, charged with making illegal campaign donations.
+Yovanovitch testified that as she learned of Giuliani’s role, she also was told of Parnas and Fruman, who she understood were looking to expand their business interests in Ukraine “and that they needed a better ambassador to sort of facilitate their business’ efforts here.”

 The former envoy also told investigators that she was not disloyal to the president.